caitlinmorris/sway/README.md

     //#define DEBUG_MODE 1

 MODE 0 is for individual sensor printouts; MODE 1 is for total sum printouts.
 Comment only one out before uploading the file.

+**Library requirements**

+The Processing files in this repo are based on xbee-api : https://code.google.com/p/xbee-api/

+The Arduino files require the xbee-arduino library : https://code.google.com/p/xbee-arduino/